Generating Nonclassical States from Classical Radiation by Subtraction Measurements: Protocols for Nonclassical State Generation

+We have plotted both representations of these states as they highlight distinct information about the state.
+The Q function emphasizes the cat-like properties of the final state, while the Wigner function makes apparent the similarity between the final state and a $k-1$ photon Fock state, squeezed to the same order in $k$.
+The highly nonclassical nature of the state is also made evident by the large negative region of its Wigner function.

-The probability of successful generation of these squeezed nonclassical states is \be {\rm Prob}({\rm success})' = P_1^k \prod_{j=0}^{k-1} P_N^j. \ee Unfortunately, these $P_1^k$ are often very small, and for the squeezed cat-like states shown in figures \ref{fig:Qs} (b), (d) and (f) this results in a success probability less than 10\%.
-However, as $P_1^k$ grows monotonically with $\abs{\al}$, the success probability improves with higher power coherent pulses.
+The probability of successful generation of these multi-component cat states is \be ({\rm success})' = P_1^k \prod_{j=0}^{k-1} P_N^j. \ee Unfortunately, the $P_1^k$ are often very small, and for the squeezed multi-component cat states shown in figure \ref{fig:Protocol} this results in a much lower success probability than the generalized squeezed vacuum.
+Optimization of this success probability is discussed in appendices \ref{ap:Prob} and \ref{ap:Numerics}.